NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 ``start_date_time`` and ``stop_date_time`` Assignment Rules
 -----------------------------------------------------------

-Determination of the coverage or the different products, that needs to be recorded in the ``Contex_Area/Time Coordinates`` element of the product labels, is not straightforward, to comply with the NAIF standard, the following rules must be followed:
+Determination of the coverage for the different products that needs to be recorded in the ``Contex_Area/Time Coordinates`` element of the product labels is not straightforward; to comply with the NAIF standard, the following rules must be followed:

     *  ``start_date_time`` and ``stop_date_time`` appear in